 - 1. An individually labeled crib or safe playpen with a waterproof mattress shall be provided for each child under 12 months of age.
 A bassinet shall not be used. - 2.
-The following guidelines shall be required for cribs: - Slats shall be no greater than 2 3/8" apart a. - Cribs that have end panels with decorative cutout areas shall not be used Mattresses shall fit snugly in the crib, be waterproof and in good repair.
-The space between crib and mattress shall measure no more than 1 inch b. - C. - Corner posts shall be the same height as end panels d. - End panels shall extend below mattress at the lowest position of the e. mattress - 3.
-Crib bedding shall be changed daily or more frequently when wet or soiled.
+The following guidelines shall be required for cribs: - a. - b. - Slats shall be no greater than 2 3/8" apart Cribs that have end panels with decorative cutout areas shall not be used Mattresses shall fit snugly in the crib, be waterproof and in good repair.
+The space c between crib and mattress shall measure no more than 1 inch - d.
+Corner posts shall be the same height as end panels - End panels shall extend below mattress at the lowest position of the mattress e. - 3 Crib bedding shall be changed daily or more frequently when wet or soiled.